semgrep/semgrep-docs/docs/semgrep-cloud-platform/user-management.md

 ## Controlling access through roles

 Access control in Semgrep Cloud Platform determines the resources and features that are available to users based on their role.
-This **role-based access control (RBAC)** feature is available for organizations on **Team or Enterprise tiers**.

 :::caution Changes to RBAC default roles
 Previously, new users in organizations with RBAC enabled were assigned a `member` role.
 Starting **June 14, 2023**, the default role is set through the **Defaults** configuration and defaults to `admin`.